 Finally, eat a healthy diet!
-Nutrients like vitamins C, E and A, as well as fatty acids and minerals, can all help to protect your important optic nerve.
+Nutrients like vitamins C, E, and A, as well as fatty acids and minerals, can all help to protect your important optic nerve.
 Cutting back on sugars and carbohydrates is a good beginning but there are actually foods that can help your eyes to function better.
-Many of the vitamins and minerals that your eyes need can be found in a well-balanced diet.
-Diets that are high in leafy green vegetables are recommended because of the vitamins they contain.
+You can find many of the vitamins and minerals that your eyes need in a well-balanced diet.
+Doctors recommend diets that are high in leafy green vegetables because of the vitamins they contain.

 Many of us struggle with maintaining a healthy diet.
 If your daily life is too hectic to allow for well-balanced meals or if you just don’t know how to prepare the food you should be eating, you may want to consider purchasing vitamins for eye health that will supplement your eyes’ nutritional needs!